floookay/vscode-wpm-monitor/README.md

 - set the duration of the time frame to be considered for calculating the wpm in time based mode
 - set the threshold for displaying the special effect alongside the wpm monitor
 - select the special effect symbol that will get displayed
+- enable/disable automatic reset of wpm
+- set the duration of the time frame after which the wpm will get reset if no new user input was recorded

 ## Known Issues